emily-kimball/bimm143EK/README.md

-# bimm143EK
+# bioinformatics Class Fall 2019
-Bimm 143 database of my work
+This is my work from BIMM143 at UCSD